elopio/docs/source/index.md

 ========
 Augur is a decentralized prediction market platform that runs on [Ethereum](https://www.ethereum.org).
 For a detailed, high-level explanation of how Augur works, please refer to the [Augur whitepaper](http://www.augur.net/whitepaper.pdf).

-The stable Augur application is built and hosted at [https://app.augur.net](https://app.augur.net).
-If you want to use or help test Augur, you do not need to download or install anything!
-Just go to [https://app.augur.net](https://app.augur.net) and start using it.
-(If you want to use our cutting-edge development client, this is maintained at [https://dev.augur.net](https://dev.augur.net) -- warning, we push changes to augur-dev.firebaseapp.com pretty rapidly, so it can be a bit buggy!
-We suggest simply using [https://app.augur.net](https://app.augur.net) for a more stable experience.)
+The stable Augur application is built and hosted at [https://stable.augur.net](https://stable.augur.net).
+If you want to use or help test Augur, please follow the instructions for installing the [Augur App](https://github.com/AugurProject/augur-app).
+(If you want to use our cutting-edge development client, this is maintained at [https://dev.augur.net](https://dev.augur.net).
+However, be warned -- we push changes here pretty rapidly, so it can be a bit buggy!
+We suggest simply using [https://stable.augur.net](https://stable.augur.net) for a more stable experience.)

 Augur has its own dedicated [Stack Exchange](https://augur.stackexchange.com), which allows anyone to ask questions about Augur and get answers to those questions.
 It's a great resource to find the answers for questions you might have that aren't answered directly in these documents.
 Additionally, you can chat with us on [Discord](https://discordapp.com).
 If you'd like to join the conversation, just go to [invite.augur.net](http://invite.augur.net) and sign up.
 Most questions are best asked in the `#dev` or `#general` channels.

 Getting Started
 ---------------

-To use Augur, follow the instructions for installing the [Augur App](https://github.com/AugurProject/augur-app).

 If you would like to help develop Augur, you'll need to build the client from source.
 To do this, first install version 8 of [Node.js](https://nodejs.org/) (note that the version number is important), and [Git](https://git-scm.com/downloads).